ozoverbindzorg/integrale-netwerk-communicatie/input/pagecontent/overview.md

-# Overview

-## The OZO platform from a functional perspective
+### The OZO platform from a functional perspective

 The OZO platform connects care professionals with informal caregivers.
 The platform is able to create a link between the formal healthcare network with the informal social environment of the patient.
 Hereby the OZO platform needs to cross